The quantum solitons atomtronic interference device

 {\it Conclusions}.
 We have studied an electrically neutral quantum fluid of attracting bosons confined in a ring-shape potential of mesoscopic size, interrupted by a localized tunnel barrier and pierced by an effective magnetic field.
 We point out that the peculiar interplay between number of particles and interaction characterizing our system \cite{calabrese2007correlation,naldesi2019rise}, makes our approach (small $N$ and finite $U$) especially relevant.

 Because of the quantum solitonic nature of the ground state and its mesoscopic size the system defines a quantum fluid with unique features.
 Indeed, the transmission through the barrier is dramatically affected by the interaction (see Fig.\ref{barrierVSinteraction}).
 The physics departs from the Luttinger liquid paradigm for which an arbitrary small impurity should be able to pin the soliton.
-Indeed, the specific pinning features of the quantum soliton imply that the persistent currents is characterized by an interplay between the impurity strength and interaction that is found displaying universal features only in specific regimes (see Fig.\ref{fig:collapse}).
+Indeed, the specific pinning features of the quantum soliton imply that the persistent current is characterized by an interplay between the impurity strength and interaction that is found to display universal features only in specific regimes (see Fig.\ref{fig:collapse}).

 Our system provides a matter-wave circuit that is the solitonic counterpart of the atomic SQUID: The S-AQUID.
-Because of the peculiar coherence of the quantum fluid hardware, the S-AQUID is characterized by specific physical properties, implying, in turn, unique features.
-In particular, we point out that, in contrast with the standard implementations exploiting repulsive bosons, the qubit dynamics emerge at fractional values of the elementary flux quantum $\Omega_0$.
-We have shown that our system can define a qubit.
-To address the quantum-coherent dynamics, we devised the atomtronic counterpart of the Ramsey measurement protocol.
+Due to the peculiar coherence of the quantum fluid hardware, the S-AQUID is characterized by specific physical properties, implying, in turn, unique features.
+In particular, we point out that, in contrast with the standard implementations exploiting repulsive bosons, the TLS dynamics emerge at fractional values of the elementary flux quantum $\Omega_0$.
+In analogy with SQUIDs, such TLS, macroscopic superposition of quantum solitons, can be relevant for quantum sensing \cite{naldesi2019angular} To address the quantum-coherent dynamics, we devised the atomtronic counterpart of the Rabi measurement protocol.
 We demonstrated that the quench dynamics of the system can be read-out by a specific analysis of the momentum distribution - Fig.~\ref{fig:TOF}.
-Most of our results are within the current know-how in cold atoms quantum technology.
+Most of our results are within the current know-how in cold atoms quantum technology, and are particularly relevant on ring geometries \cite{deherve2021versatile,pandey2021atomtronic,henderson2009experimental,lesanovsky2007timeaverage}.